Why are most real estate agent bios written in the 3rd person?

 An “about me” page should definitely be about the agent – and should reveal reasons why prospects will benefit by choosing that agent.
 At the same time, it’s always a balancing act.
 Whether writing in first person or third a writer needs to tread carefully in order to avoid making the agent sound arrogant.

 A good quote from the agent absolutely does have a place in such a bio.
-And I can envision an effective “About” page written n first person if the agent writes it in the form of a heartful letter to his or her future clients.
+And I can envision an effective “About” page written n first person if the agent writes it in the form of a heartfelt letter to his or her future clients.
 That is, it would be effective as long as the agent remembers to “Hide the I’s” in the body of the paragraphs.

 Writing agent bios is a bit tricky, because while the page is about the agent, underneath it all, it’s still about the client.
+Want to know more about real estate agent bios?
+Click here.